-6.20pm - 6.30pm students are to use the ablutions and fill water bottles.
+Prep is held every Monday to Thursday.
+From 6:20pm, students are to use the ablutions and fill water bottles.
 Students required for prep in the library will be notified.
+Students are to be in their designated areas for Prep by 6:30pm.